kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-sol.md

 <li><strong>The Solana Foundation</strong> is a non-profit organization headquartered in Zug, Switzerland.
 He is engaged in popularization, decentralization and network security.
 Attracts investments and sponsors community projects.</li>
 <li><strong>Solana Labs</strong> is a technology company based in San Francisco, California.
 Works on the development of the Solana ecosystem.
 Responsible directly for the development and improvement of the blockchain.</li>
 </ul>
-<p>The scheme is already familiar from Ethereum and Cardano: the blockchain platform is officially registered in Switzerland (a country friendly to crypto companies), and the main development team works through a partner company.
+<p>The scheme is already familiar from Ethereum and <a href="https://cryptocurrencynewspro.com/what/ada/" title="cardano vs solana" target="_blank">Cardano</a>: the blockchain platform is officially registered in Switzerland (a country friendly to crypto companies), and the main development team works through a partner company.
 Solana Labs employs several dozen people, many of whom previously worked at Qualcomm.
 Main people in the project:</p>
 <p><strong>Anatoly Yakovenko</strong> is the co-founder and CEO of Solana Labs, President of the Solana Foundation.
 In 2003, he graduated from the University of Illinois at Urbana-Champaign with a degree in Computer Science.
 Prior to Solana, he spent 12 years at Qualcomm (developing operating systems), half a year at Dropbox (studied data compression), and a year at Mesosphere (developing distributed systems).
 Has several technological patents.
 In 2017, he published a White Paper mentioning the Proof-of-History protocol, which has become a hallmark of the Solana blockchain.</p>
 <p>I think, for a better understanding of the Solana project, it is useful to listen to the opinion of the founder (which is rarely possible, in Russian!), Here is one of the interviews of Anatoly Yakovenko:</p>
 <p>Anatoly was not the only founder of Solana, here are some other important members of the team:</p>